Are Bioidentical Hormones for You?

 When I explore the possibility of using hormone replacement with my patients, I make sure they understand both the benefits and the risks.
 Our discussions usually involve reviewing the latest medical research, but they always include evaluating each woman’s personal medical history, family history, and symptomatology.

-This is what I told Sue and Kay: Hormone replacement is not risk-free.
-Several years ago the Women’s Health Initiative (WHI) reported research results correlating the use of hormone replacement therapy with higher rates of breast cancer, strokes and heart disease.
+Hormone replacement is not risk-free.
+Years ago the Women’s Health Initiative (WHI) reported research results correlating the use of hormone replacement therapy with higher rates of breast cancer, strokes, and heart disease.
 These results were very disconcerting, but it is important for everyone to understand what the WHI did and did not study.

 Questions?
 Give Us a Call!

-So, what should we do with all this information?
 Most importantly, how can we safely treat the symptoms of menopause that, at least for some women, can be so debilitating?
 To buffer the health impacts associated with lower estrogen levels, I often recommend the bioidentical hormone “Estradiol” because it most closely imitates the effect of estrogen on a woman’s body.
-A synthetic hormone made from soy and yam extracts, Estradiol can be used either by itself or in combination with another bioidentical hormone, Estriol (a weaker estrogen), via transdermal delivery, such as a patch, gel, or cream.
-Bioidenticals can be taken orally, but I prefer to prescribe transdermals because this delivery method bypasses the liver, thereby allowing the hormones to be absorbed directly through the skin, into the bloodstream, and on to the target cells (e.g., the brain, skin, vagina).
+A synthetic hormone made from soy and yam extracts, Estradiol can be administered by itself via transdermal patch or gel, or in combination with another bioidentical hormone, Estriol (a weaker estrogen), and used as a cream.
+The latter would be made at a compound pharmacy, while the patch or gel is available at most pharmacies.
+Bioidenticals can be taken orally, but I prefer to prescribe transdermals because this delivery method bypasses the liver, thereby allowing the hormones to be absorbed directly through the skin, into the bloodstream, and onto the target cells (e.g., the brain, skin, vagina).

 If a woman still has her uterus, it is important that her hormone replacement include both estrogen and progesterone.
 This combination protects the uterus from unopposed estrogen, which can cause the lining of the uterus to grow too much (“endometrial hyperplasia”), a condition that can lead to uterine cancer.
 Even if a woman’s uterus has been removed, however, I usually recommend taking progesterone for its own health benefits, such as reducing irritability and sleep disturbances and improving cognition.
 I often prescribe the oral form of micronized progesterone called “Prometrium.”
 (Avoid this product if you have a peanut allergy!)
 I also prescribe a compounded progesterone cream that women can use transdermally.
 Both of these progesterone products are derived from yams.
-When low libido presents a problem, testosterone also can be added into the bioidentical hormone cream or gel.
+When low libido presents a problem, testosterone also can be added to the bioidentical hormone cream or gel.

 Once a woman begins taking bioidentical hormones, we closely monitor her symptoms and retest her hormone levels as needed, adjusting her treatment accordingly.
-I always remind my patients that choosing hormone replacement therapy is never a lifetime commitment; it is always a choice, and at any time you can decide to wean off and utilize other methods to improve your well being, such as herbal and nutritional remedies, acupuncture, meditation, and exercise.
+I always remind my patients that choosing hormone replacement therapy is never a lifetime commitment; it is always a choice, and at any time you can decide to wean off and utilize other methods to improve your well-being, such as herbal and nutritional remedies, acupuncture, meditation, and exercise.
 Furthermore, even when hormone therapy is an important part of feeling physically healthy and emotionally balanced, it is still just one piece.
 A woman’s activities, satisfaction with work, general health, relationships, nutrition, and exercise habits also will affect her overall sense of well-being.

 If a woman chooses to go on hormone replacement, it is crucial that she continue to get her regular mammograms, pelvic exams, and pap smears.
 Annually, I meet with each patient to review her test results, and to discuss the latest medical literature on hormone replacement therapy.
 Then, in light of her particular health and life circumstances, we evaluate whether to continue treatment.